 - Family relationships

-Since each person is unique and complex, you are the only one who can solve your pain.
-You must take control of your care with the medical profession being the source of your information and guidance.
+You’re the only one who can solve your pain.
+It’s critical to take control of your care with the medical profession being the source of your information and guidance.
 If your mindset is, “I just want my pain to go away” or “Fix me” you have almost no chance of meaningful improvement.

 What is happening in modern medicine is disconcerting.
-Providers are almost all on a volume demand where we are given just a few minutes per patient to really figure out what is going on.
-It is essentially impossible, so we are recommending treatments based on limited information.
+Providers are almost all on a volume demand where we are given just a few minutes per patient to figure out what’s going on.
+It is essentially impossible to understand the whole situation in a busy clinic setting, so we are recommending treatments based on limited information.
 When you show up in a surgeon’s office, they are going to either recommend surgery or not.
 A paper out of Baltimore shows that less than 10% of surgeons are assessing the known factors that affect the outcomes of surgery, which leads to predictably poor outcomes.
 (4)

 My wake up call

-About six years ago my staff began to notice that patients who were engaging in taking charge of their own care were going through surgery with less pain, better rehab and more consistent long-term outcomes.
-My approach had been if there was a surgical lesion, I was fairly aggressive in surgical treating them.
-My thought was that a person in chronic pain couldn’t tolerate the additional harm and discomfort of an identified structural problem.
+Several years ago my staff noticed that patients who were taking charge of their own care were going through surgery with less pain, better rehab and more consistent long-term outcomes.
+Historically, my approach was to aggressively address surgical lesions and have the rehab done later.
+I felt that a person in chronic pain couldn’t tolerate the additional discomfort of an identified structural problem.
 Most patients did fairly well but a significant number were worse after a well-performed procedure for severe pathology.

 Current protocol – prehab